Sapne Suhane Ladakpan Ke: Casting

-Roopal Tyagi and Mahima Makwana were cast to play lead roles of Gunjan and Rachna respectively.
+Roopal Tyagi and Mahima Makwana were cast to play lead roles of Gunjan and Rachana respectively.
 Vaishnavi Mahant and Manasi Salvi were cast to play the prominent roles.
 Ankit Gera was paired opposite Roopal Tyagi.
 Apparently Nikhil Chaddha was paired opposite Mahima Makwana, after his exit, in December 2013, Piyush Sahdev had been hired to play Mahima Makwana's love interest.
-After a six-month leap, Ali Hassan makes an entry in the show to play Omkar, opposite Divya (resemblance of Rachna's face).
+After a six-month leap, Alihassan Turabi makes an entry in the show to play Omkar, opposite Divya (resemblance of Rachana's face).
 However, soon his track ended, and after three months re-enter the show recovering from his knee injury.
-Aanchal Khurana was hired to play main villan role of Charu.
-The rest of the cast included Alka Mogha, Harsh Rajput, Shakti Singh and Ahmad Harhash as Piyush Malhotra.
+Aanchal Khurana was hired to play main villain role of Charu.
+The rest of the cast included Alka Mogha, Harsh Rajput, Shakti Singh.